Sammie Coates: Saskatchewan Roughriders

-Coates signed with the Saskatchewan Roughriders of the Canadian Football League on December 21, 2020.
+Coates signed with the Saskatchewan Roughriders of the Canadian Football League (CFL) on December 21, 2020.
 He was placed on the suspended list on July 3, 2021.

 Edmonton Elks

-Coates joined the Edmonton Elks in free agency on February 15, 2023.
+Coates joined the Edmonton Elks of the CFL in free agency on February 15, 2023.
+He was released by the Elks after their final preseason game, along with 17 other players as the team trimmed down its roster ahead of the season.

 Personal life

 Coates was raised in Leroy, Alabama to Sharon and Sammie Coates Sr. In November 2003, his father was killed in a car crash while driving to work at one of his two jobs.

 After being drafted by the Steelers on May 1, 2015, Coates became engaged to his girlfriend Kailey Rogers.
+They would marry later that year.
+They have two sons together.

+Coaching career

+On June 18, 2020, Coates was hired on the coaching staff at Jensen Beach High School at Jensen Beach, Florida.

+On June 26, 2023, Coates was hired as the wide receivers coach at Ohio Northern University.

+On March 29, 2024, Coates was hired as the wide receivers coach at Virginia–Wise.

+On January 21, 2025, Coates was hired as the head football coach at Columbia High School in Huntsville, Alabama.